HiFaraz/node-playbook/README.md

   * Use pre-built pieces of code, such as [npm modules](https://www.npmjs.com/)
     * Make sure your dependencies are of high quality

+# General problems

+This section covers general problems regardless of your development goals.

 ## Node.js version
 ### Problem / Context